SeanOhAileasa/SeanOhAileasa/README.md

 <!--
 * { ["**Python**"](https://github.com/SeanOhAileasa/fubar-python) : &#x1F4CC; }
-07/04/2021
+08/04/2021
-"update ./src - Start a file with its associated application."
+"update repository ./cta-sorting - Add text (s) to the axes at coordinates x and y.
+Used in conjunction with matplotlib.pyplot.bar."
 -->

 ## Republic of Ireland Covid-19 Pandemic SARS-CoV-2